First off, I’d like to start with a TRIGGER WARNING. I will be talking about

 zero and wish to truly understand reality, you must do the work and educate yourself!
 Also, if

-your worldview causes you to refuse to accept basic scientific truths, such as the theory of evolution, big bang cosmology, and anthropogenic climate change, I doubt there is any chance your worldview could be changed.
+climate change, I doubt there is any chance your worldview could be changed.
 There are so many volumes of

 overwhelming scientific evidence for these theories that it would be nearly inconceivable that any

-An argument for the existence of God which claims that certain features of the universe and of living things are best explained by an intelligent cause.
+of them could be proven incorrect.
+With that said, this theory does align with An argument for the existence of God which claims that certain features of the universe and of living things are best explained by an intelligent cause.

 The next warning is this: The ideas herein are unorthodox, but I feel their novelty makes them